pietmau/MVP-Rx-Dagger-2/Retro.md

 about what to show (I do not show the film url, the film crawl, the person url, the starship url, etc.).

 ###What to do next
-- Implement retry in case of error.
+- Implement retry in case of network error.
 - The cards in the lists need some design.